 15b.
-If V-SMF did not receive the EAS deployment information in steps 2-3, and V-SMF received the application related information (e.g. DNAI, local DNS server address), V-SMF updates the local DNS server address to UE and indicates UE to resend the DNS Query message to local DNS server.
+If V-SMF did not receive the EAS deployment information in steps 2-3, and V-SMF received the application related information (e.g. DNAI, local DNS server address), V-SMF sends the PCO generated by H-SMF to UE and indicates UE to resend the DNS Query message to local DNS server.